delingren/walle/integration.md

 ## Calibration and debugging

-To interact with the MCU after everything is mounted and connected, I made a USB-C cable without the +5V wire.
-This way, I can power everything with an external power source instead of the computer's USB hub.
-Instead of connecting the power input to the battery case, I leave the battery case unassembled and power it with a bench power.
-This way, I can leave the back open for easier debugging.

-Before working on the final sketch, I am going through the following steps to make sure all parts are functioning.
+Before working on the final sketch, I am going through the following steps to make sure all parts are functioning as expected.

+For the upper part:

-1. Verify eye LEDs.
-I just use
+1. Verify eye LEDs
 1. Verify IR remote receiver
 1. Verify eye tilter motor
 1. Verify push button
 1. Verify arm and head servos
 1. Calibrate servos to determine the limits

+For the lower part:

+1. Verify both DC motors can turn both directions and the speed can be controlled with PWM pins

+To interact with the MCU after everything is mounted and connected, I made a USB-C cable without the +5V wire.
+This way, I can power everything with an external power source instead of the computer's USB hub.
+Instead of connecting the power input to the battery case, I leave the battery case unassembled and power it with a bench power.
+This way, I can leave the back open for easier debugging.